-- · Specific Learning Difficulties such as Dyslexia, Dyspraxia and Dyscalculia - Autism and Asperger's - Moderate Learning Difficulties - · Speech, Communication and Language Difficulties - Medical needs: Cerebral Palsy, Hearing loss; and various allergies
+- Specific Learning Difficulties such as Dyslexia, Dyspraxia and Dyscalculia - Communication and Interaction - Moderate Learning Difficulties - Speech, Communication and Language Difficulties - Medical needs: Hearing loss; and various allergies

 How are parents and pupils involved?

 Parents are informed when school is making special needs provision for a child and are actively involved in decision making regarding SEND.